Article

 If the deceased person was survived by a spouse and no children, the spouse is entitled to the entire estate.
 If the deceased person was not survived by a spouse or children, the assets will be distributed to their next of kin.

-Inheritance Rights of Spouses in the Presence of a Will
+Inheritance rights of spouses in the presence of a valid Will

-However, it is important to note that a will can be challenged if the spouse or partner feels that they have not been adequately provided for.
-Under the family provisions law, children of the deceased can also make these challenges if they feel the original distribution outlined in the will is inadequate- for example if a surviving second partner receives a large proportion of the family estate and leaves the biological family lacking.
+However, it is important to note that a Will can be challenged if the spouse or partner feels that they have not been adequately provided for.
+Under the family provisions law, children of the deceased can also make these challenges if they feel the original distribution outlined in the Will is inadequate- for example if a surviving second partner receives a large proportion of the family estate and leaves the biological family without.

 In these contested cases, the Supreme Court will consider the financial needs and circumstances of the child and may award a larger share of the estate if deemed appropriate.